Laura Coleman

 Answer the call!

 Laura Coleman is a passionate advocate for entrepreneurs in Southern Virginia.
-As a RISE Navigator and Program Manager with the Community Investment Collaborative (CIC), she supports small business owners in building confidence, developing their skills, and growing their ventures.
-Based at the SOVA Innovation Hub, Laura serves as a local resource and connector for the region’s entrepreneurial community.
+As the Entrepreneurial Impact Manager with Community Investment Collaborative (CIC), she supports small business owners in building confidence, developing their skills, and growing their ventures.
+Based at the SOVA Innovation Hub, Laura plays a key role as a local resource and connector for the region’s entrepreneurial community.